rnzaws/ecs_poc/README.md

 Next, make sure you have the [AWS Command Line Interface](https://aws.amazon.com/cli/) installed and configured.

-Now you are ready to setup the POC CloudFormation stack:
+Now you are ready to create the POC CloudFormation stack:

 ```
 ./bootstrap.sh test GITHUB_USERNAME GITHUB_ACCESS_TOKEN AWS_SSH_KEY_NAME